Astrometric mock observations for determining the local dark matter density: Introduction

 Some studies have tried to determine the LDMD with analyses of local kinematics.
 For example, \citet{sng:10} used an equation of centrifugal equilibrium and an observed local radial gradient of the rotation curve: They determined $\rho_{\rm dm}^\odot=0.0113\pm0.0055~{\rm M_\odot~pc^{-3}}$.
-In addition, other methods of fitting various dynamical parameters, such as Galactic rotations, halo masses and thicknesses of gas layers, also derived LDMDs of $\rho_{\rm dm}^\odot\simeq0.01~{\rm M_\odot~pc^{-3}}$ \citep{om:00,om:01,wb:10,cu:10}.
-These methods relying on the Galactic rotations and its gradients, however, still posit axisymmetric assumptions.
+In addition, other methods of fitting various dynamical parameters, such as Galactic rotations, halo masses and thicknesses of gas layers also derived LDMDs of $\rho_{\rm dm}^\odot\simeq0.01~{\rm M_\odot~pc^{-3}}$ \citep{om:00,om:01,wb:10,cu:10}.
+These methods, relying on the Galactic rotations and its gradients, however, still posit axisymmetric assumptions.

-As another approach, vertical motions of disk stars near the sun are frequently used to determine the LDMD.
-The Galactic potential of visible and invisible matters (i.e., the total density) can be derived from zenithal profiles of density and velocity dispersion of tracer stars via the Boltzmann and Poisson (or Jeans) equations \citep[e.g.,][]{o:32,b:84a,kg:89I}.
-The visible matter density is measured by observations and can be subtracted from the total density, and then one can determine the invisible matter density.
+As another approach, density distribution and vertical motions of disk stars near the Sun are frequently used to determine the LDMD \citep[e.g.,][]{o:32,b:84a,kg:89I}.
 This method is advantageous in terms of being independent from the global shape of the DM halo.
-Previous studies have determined that $\rho_{\rm dm}^\odot \raisebox{0.4ex}{$<$} \raisebox{-.7ex}{$\sim$} 0.01~{\rm M_\odot~pc^{-3}}$ \citep[e.g.,][]{brc:87,crb:89,kg:89II,kg:89III,k:91,ff:94,p:97,ccb:98,hf:04,bt:12,zrv:12}\footnote{\citet{mcm:12} proposed absence of DM around the sun from their analysis of thick disk stars.
+Previous studies have determined that $\rho_{\rm dm}^\odot \raisebox{0.4ex}{$<$} \raisebox{-.7ex}{$\sim$} 0.01~{\rm M_\odot~pc^{-3}}$ \citep[e.g.,][]{brc:87,crb:89,kg:89II,kg:89III,k:91,ff:94,p:97,ccb:98,hf:04,bt:12,swe:12,zrv:12}\footnote{\citet{mcm:12} proposed an absence of DM around the Sun from their analysis of thick-disk stars.
 However, \citet{bt:12} claimed that this result significantly underestimates the LDMD because of a false assumption.} although some earlier works indicated a preference for much higher LDMDs \citep[e.g.,][]{o:32,o:60,h:60,b:84c,b:84b}.